-14 Link Building Secrets from a Technical SEO Expert
+14 Link Building Strategies from a Technical SEO Expert

 When you search for link building tips, you usually get a long list of tired old techniques that everyone already knows.
 It’s easy to guess that you should Google “Keyword + Write For Us” or look at high-ranking sites in your target niche and scrape their backlinks.
 What you really need is a list of inventive tips that you’ve not tried before.